uprighted-learners/UprightInstall/README.md

 # Upright Installer

+✅ Intel

+⚠️ Apple Silicon (will be able to test this soon)

 The Upright Installer is a convenient tool for setting up your development environment on macOS.
 It will install the following software:

 - **Git**